Created on Friday, 26 November 2010 10:40

 Q. If I am transferring my RRSP to another bank do I have to open up a new bank account?

 A. No, Your RRSP is set up at the new bank with the assistance of your deposit broker.
-You do not open up a new savings or chequing account at the new bank.
-Only your investment resides there.
+You are not required to open up a new savings or chequing account at the new bank.
+Only your RRSP investment resides there.
 The deposit broker looks after the paperwork to initiate the transfer and ensures that the transfer is completed properly.

 Q. What do I have to sign in order to transfer my RRSP to another bank or other financial institution?